Embassy of Sweden, Pretoria

 The Embassy of Sweden in Pretoria is Sweden's diplomatic mission in South Africa.
 The Swedish embassy in South Africa represents the Swedish government in South Africa, Botswana, Namibia and Lesotho.
 The embassy is located in the suburb of Hatfield in the capital of Pretoria.
-The ambassador since 2020 is Håkan Juholt.

 History

 Until 1944, Sweden was represented in the Union of South Africa by a consulate general in Pretoria located in the Prudential House at 235 Pretorius Street.
 The consulate general was upgraded to a legation in 1944 and Harry Eriksson was appointed Acting Envoy Extraordinary and Minister Plenipotentiary, and became a regular in 1945.

 During the 1960s, Sweden upgraded its legations to embassies.
 However, not the Swedish legation in South Africa.
 This was due to Sweden's tense relationship with South Africa.
 It was not until 1 November 1993, after Nelson Mandela's release, that the legation was upgraded to an embassy.
 The agreement was a step in the normalization of relations between Sweden and South Africa.
 On the Swedish side, it was a result of the democratic developments in South Africa and the decision to hold democratic elections in April the following year.